boddhisattva/crm/README.md

 - **Sample POST Request Body and Sample API response**:

   -  **Prequisities**:
-    1. Client_id: This corresponds to the id generated when we first created a new Doorkeeper application with the `rake db:seed` command mentioned above.
+    1. `client_id`: This corresponds to the id generated when we first created a new Doorkeeper application with the `rake db:seed` command mentioned above.
       a.
 It's value can be obtained with the command `Doorkeeper::Application.first.uid` specified in Rails console

-    2. Email & Password: These values can be as per a users discretion.
+    2. `email` & `password`: These values can be as per a users discretion.

   - **Sample POST Request body for User sign up API**: